stelmo/Stochastic-Dynamical-Control-Code/openloop/README.md

-# Julia Scripts
+# Open Loop Systems

-This folder contains all the scripts used to generate the figures as shown in my masters.
+This folder contains all the scripts used to generate the openloop figures as shown in my masters.

 ### Burglar Example: Analytic Hidden Markov Model Inference